OTC Medicines continued...

-- Antihistamines and other allergy medicines.
-If allergies are behind your nasal congestion and sinus pressure, controlling them will help reduce your symptoms.
-Look for allergy medications that contain both an antihistamine to help relieve sniffling and sneezing along with a decongestant to help relieve congestion and sinus pressure.
-Again, read and follow the label and talk to a health care provider or pharmacist.
-Also, in children, you should always use products intended for their age.
+Antihistamines.
+If allergies are behind your nasal congestion and sinus pressure, controlling them will ease your symptoms.
+Look for allergy medications that have an antihistamine to relieve sniffling and sneezing along with a decongestant for congestion and sinus pressure.